-Start your day off with breakfast at The Vineyards restaurant at Crowne Plaza Hotel and be sure to ask for Chef Derek's special Huevos Rancheros featuring his famous, homemade green chile sauce.
+Start your day off with breakfast at The Vineyards restaurant at Concord Plaza Hotel and be sure to ask for Chef Derek's special Huevos Rancheros featuring his famous, homemade green chile sauce.
 This Denver, Colorado transplant knows southwest cuisine and you really can’t go wrong with any of his creations.

 Nature lovers will also enjoy the lovely, tranquil setting inside the hotel’s atrium, which is abundant with living trees, koi ponds and skylights.